Volue-Public/energy-mesh-python/docs/source/usecases.rst

 Helper functions
 ~~~~~~~~~~~~~~~~~~~~

-The helper functions gets information about Mesh Python objects, plots or saves timeseries to file.
+The helper functions get information about Mesh Python objects, plot and save timeseries to file.

 The use cases
 ~~~~~~~~~~~~~~